AcalaNetwork/bodhi.js/eth-rpc-adapter/README.md

   - **WS_PORT**: WS port for requests
   - **MAX_CACHE_SIZE**: max number of blocks that lives in the cache [more info](https://evmdocs.acala.network/network/network)
   - **SAFE_MODE**: if enabled, TX and logs can only be found after they are finalized
-  - **LOCAL_MODE**: enable this mode when testing hardhat scripts with locally running instant-sealing mandala
+  - **LOCAL_MODE**: enable this mode when testing with hardhat and locally running mandala

 for example checkout `.env.sample`:
 ```